Slips, Trips and Falls in the Workplace Claims

-If you have suffered an injury an injury to a slip, trip or fall in the workplace, it is important to seek medical attention as soon as possible.
+If you have suffered an injury an injury to a slip or fall injury at work, it is important to seek medical attention as soon as possible.

 The accident must be reported to your employer, with the details accurately recorded in the accident book.
 If there is no accident book, write down what happened and give it to your employer.
 Keep a copy for yourself too.